 Shift Timing: Evening, night, and weekend shifts come with bonuses.

-Certification & Credentials: Having RDMS, RVT, or RDCS credentials can boost your salary.
+Certification & Credentials: Have RDMS, RVT, or RDCS credentials can boost your salary.

-Agency Contracts: Some agencies offer higher rates, housing, and bonuses.
+Agency Contracts: Some agencies offer higher rates, house, and bonuses.

 Benefits Beyond Salary